Open $B$-hadron production at hadron colliders in QCD at next-to-next-to-leading-order and next-to-next-to-leading-logarithmic accuracy: LHC Phenomenology

 The results derived in this paper allow us to address a number of outstanding questions, in particular the level of agreement between SM predictions and hadron collider measurements of $B$ hadron final states, and the behavior of theoretical predictions at higher perturbative orders across vast kinematics ranges.
 In order to make our analysis as conclusive as possible we have placed special emphasis on numerical optimization.
 As a result, all presented predictions are of very high quality, i.e.~the so called Monte Carlo integration error has been reduced to the point that in most bins it is significantly smaller than the dominant scale uncertainty.

+While in the following we only present results for relatively central kinematics, we have checked that the pattern of perturbative corrections is almost identical for the forward kinematics relevant for the LHCb experiment.

-We first turn our attention to $B^+$-hadron production at the LHC.
+We first turn our attention to $B^+$-meson production at the LHC.
 In fig.~\ref{fig:B-LHC-2} we compare our best prediction, eq.~(\ref{eq:best}), computed with NNLO+NNLL accuracy, with the current state of the art at NLO+NNLL (which we take as a proxy for FONLL).
-Both calculations are compared to ATLAS data \cite{ATLAS:2013cia}.
+Both calculations are compared to 7 TeV ATLAS data \cite{ATLAS:2013cia}.

 At the lowest $p_T$ available, the NNLO+NNLL scale variation is only slightly reduced relative to the NLO+NNLL one.
 This is not unexpected given the slower convergence of perturbation theory at low scales.
 The inclusion of the NNLO+NNLL correction nevertheless plays an important role in this kinematic range since it generates a significant shift in the central prediction which brings it closer to data.